glwheeldon/cursor-shot-tracker/README.md

-# Basketball Shot Tracker App
+# Shot Tracker App

-A comprehensive application for tracking basketball and netball shooting sessions, analyzing performance, and connecting with friends.
+A comprehensive application for tracking shooting sessions across various sports, analyzing performance, and connecting with friends.

 ## Application Overview

-The Basketball Shot Tracker App is a progressive web application (PWA) designed to help players track their shooting performance, analyze their progress over time, and connect with friends to share their stats.
-The app works both online and offline, with seamless data synchronization when connectivity is restored.
+The Shot Tracker app transforms how players practice, providing the tools to turn regular shooting sessions into data-driven improvement opportunities.
+By combining easy-to-use tracking with basic analytics and social features, the app helps players at all levels develop better shooting skills and achieve their sporting goals.

 ### Key Features

-- **Session Tracking**: Create and manage shooting sessions for basketball or netball
+- **Session Tracking**: Create and manage shooting sessions for various sports
 - **Shot Analysis**: Track makes and misses with detailed analytics and visualization
 - **Performance Stats**: View comprehensive statistics about your shooting performance over time
 - **Friend Connections**: Connect with friends to share stats and progress
 - **Activity Feed**: View your friends' recent sessions and shooting activities
 - **Profile Management**: Customize your profile with avatar and preferences
-- **Progressive Web App**: Install on your device for offline access
-- **Multi-sport Support**: Track sessions for both basketball and netball
+- **Multi-sport Support**: Track sessions for any sport requiring shot practice
-- **Offline Mode**: Full functionality even without internet connection
+- **Offline Mode**: Full functionality
-- **Cross-platform**: Works on web, iOS, and Android through Capacitor
+- **Cross-platform**: Works on iOS and Android using Expo
 - **Advanced Analytics**: More detailed shooting performance analysis with ML insights
 - **Shooting Challenges**: Compete with friends on specific shooting challenges
 - **Team Management**: Create and manage teams for group tracking